chrisbrasington/chrisbrasington.github.io/attention/index.md

     - [Reddit & Others - hide the feed - SocialFocus](#reddit--others---hide-the-feed---socialfocus)
     - [(optional) redirector](#optional-redirector)

-### Lifestyle:
+### Lifestyle Alternatives:
 - [Operating Systems](#operating-system---ditching-windows)
 - [Great Apps to use](#great-apps-to-actually-use)
 - [Great Devices to use](#great-devices-to-use-that-arent-a-smartphone)

 # The Smartphone is a Non-neutral influence

 It's not your fault when you spend too much time on your smartphone.
-There are thousans of corporate entities that have designed this rectangle to be as addictive and engaging as possible.
+There are thousands of corporate entities that have designed this rectangle to be as addictive and engaging as possible.
+This is the `Attention Economy`.
 And if you don't want to be zombified in the process, then you'll have to engage in a creative sort of mental warfair.

 Here's what you can do about it.
 Here's how you can stay connected to the friends and information of the internet that enriches your life while disabling the algorithmic feed from view.